Ray Liotta, 'Goodfellas' and 'Field of Dreams' star, dies

 Ray Liotta, the blue-eyed actor best known for playing mobster Henry Hill in “Goodfellas” and baseball player Shoeless Joe Jackson in “Field of Dreams,” has died.
 He was 67.

 Liotta's publicist, Jen Allen, said he was in the Dominican Republic shooting a new movie and didn't wake up Thursday morning.
-An official at the Dominican Republic’s National Forensic Science Institute who was not authorized to speak to the media confirmed the death and said his body was taken to the Cristo Redentor morgue.
+Police in the Dominican Republic said they received a call just before 6 a.m.
+Thursday at a hotel where Liotta was staying with his fiancee and found the actor dead.

-Lorraine Bracco, who played Karen Hill in “Goodfellas” tweeted Thursday that she was, “Utterly shattered to hear this terrible news about my Ray.
-I can be anywhere in the world & people will come up & tell me their favorite movie is Goodfellas.
+Another “Goodfellas” star, Lorraine Bracco, who played Henry’s wife Karen Hill, tweeted Thursday that she could be “anywhere in the world & people will come up & tell me their favorite movie is Goodfellas.
 Then they always ask what was the best part of making that movie.
 My response has always been the same…Ray Liotta.”

 People are also reading…